 How do I connect Oracle to DB2?

-If your Oracle database is running on Linux or UNIX, you can use Oracles Database Gateway for ODBC (DG4ODBC) and the DB2 ODBC Driver to connect Oracle to IBM DB2.
+If your Oracle database is running on Linux or UNIX, you can use Oracle's Database Gateway for ODBC (DG4ODBC) and the DB2 ODBC driver to connect Oracle to IBM DB2.

 DG4ODBC is included with Oracle 11g and later and is compatible with Oracle 10g and later.